HMS-IDAC/PuBliCiTy/README.md

 tools for the analysis of large images; (3) providing a web interface for image annotation, which can be used remotely and on tablets with pencils; (4) providing machine learning model implementations that are easy to read, train, and deploy – written in a way that minimizes complexity for users without a computer science or software development background.
-The source code is released here under an MIT-like license.

 ## Brief Introduction